 From minor challenges to major crises, stress is part of life.
-And while you can’t always control your circumstances, you CAN control how you respond to them.
+Stress can become overwhelming and take a toll on your well-being.
+Of course, you can’t always control your circumstances, but you CAN control how you respond to them.

-Some of the effects stress can have on us include:
+Some of the negative outcomes of stress include:

 1. Brain effects: anger, irritability, mental health issues like depression, anxiety, panic attacks, fatigue, brain fog, headaches

-2. Skin concerns: acne, and eczema, hair loss, brittle nails and hair
+2. Skin concerns: acne, eczema, hair loss, brittle nails, and hair

 3. Cardiac effects: high cholesterol, increased blood pressure and heart rate, increased risk of heart attack or stroke